*OFFICIAL* Windsor Spitfires 2012-13 Season Thread (Part 8)

 Join Date: Nov 2008

-Location: behind the lens
+Location: behind lens, Ontario

 Ebert came to us as a kid who could stick in the NHL as an 18 yr old and crashed and burned.
 Johnson, Vail, Clarke all went in the mid-to-late rounds.
 Sieloff was drafted in the second before he came here.
 Koekkoek was traded for injured.
 Bateman was also highly thought of as a 15 yr old.
 Webermin was a first rounder who was forever in the dog house here.
 Ho-Sang looked like a regular rookie out there, again a year away from being the elite prospect.
 Look at the last 3-4 draft classes - it's not pretty.
 I'd worry about the development aspect if I was a parent/agent.
 If you're playing the NCAA game to choose your landing spot, Windsor's star has faded.